Searching for a Land: Background

 After the European success of their album Concerto grosso per i New Trolls, the band embarked on their most ambitious project yet.
-Entirely composed in, and sung in English, Searching for a Land was the first double LP from the New Trolls and was considered to be one of the first albums after its predecser (Concerto grosso per i New Trolls) to mix elements of Classical Music with Rock Music.
+Entirely composed in, and sung in English, Searching for a Land was the first double LP from the New Trolls and was considered to be one of the first albums after its predecessor (Concerto grosso per i New Trolls) to mix elements of Classical Music with Rock Music.
 The album had two discs, one of which was fully studio recorded, and the other being in front of a live audience.
-The album was released on June 15, 1972, and was even promoted on the Italian state TV, yet still didn't receive nearly as much praise as Concerto grosso per i New Trolls.
+The album was released on June 15, 1972, and was even promoted on the Italian public TV, yet still didn't receive nearly as much praise as Concerto grosso per i New Trolls.
 This was in part due to the English lyrics and musical style that the Italian community took as a rip-off of English bands.

 Description

-Side 1 of the album was a more Progressive Rock style, with more Hammond Organ and complex concepts and interludes, also having spacial lyrics written by newly added Italian-Canadian Bassist, Frank Laugelli.
+Side 1 of the album was a more Progressive Rock style, with more Hammond Organ and complex concepts and interludes, also having special lyrics written by newly added Italian-Canadian Bassist, Frank Laugelli.
 The song "Searching" opens the album with its sad yet beautiful lyrics that describe a lost, lonely soul with simple acoustic guitar chords.
 The acoustic guitar with thoughtful lyrics was a trend that continued on the second track, "Percival" and the third track "In St. Peter's Day".
 The track "Once that I Prayed" then follows the more acoustic tracks with a more classically influenced style that was a recently adopted trait of the band.
 Next on the album is "A Land to Live a Land to Die", which follows the former classical ballad with a ratified organ and a stunningly strong lyrical performance from Nico Di Palo.
 The track "Giga", a short acoustic ballad leads into the track "To Edith", which had its lyrics taken from a Bertrand Russell poem.

 Side 2 of the album was more of the Hard Rock and Blues genre, and takes less classical influence unlike the first side.
 There are clear references and similarities to bands such as Deep Purple and Led Zeppelin on the tracks.
 The first track from side 2, "Intro" is a longer instrumental of the band members showing off their individual musicianship, followed by the much harder track "Bright Lights".
 The last two tracks are very different, the first being "Muddy Madalein", about a man who is walking in the street with his child and meets the prostitute that was his "first shot" and turns away due to being with his child.
 The last track is an over 17-minute epic "Lying Here" begins with classical interludes of flute and organ, then delves into a Deep Purple Hard Rock style for the remainder of the song.
 The former bassist Giorgio D'Adamo contributed on the tracks "Bright Lights" and "Muddy Madalein".